Color Picker

 Runs on desktop and mobile browsers with no install or sign-up required.

-The Color Picker is a free, browser-based eyedropper tool that lets you identify the exact color of any pixel in an image and instantly read its code in four formats: HEX, RGB, HSL, and CMYK.
+Direct Answer: The Color Picker is a free, browser-based eyedropper tool that lets you identify the exact color of any pixel in an image and read its code in four formats: HEX, RGB, HSL, and CMYK.
 Upload a photo, screenshot, logo, or design mockup, hover over it to magnify the pixels, then click to capture the precise color you need.

 Unlike a guessing game with on-screen colors, this tool reads the actual pixel data of your image directly inside your browser.
 That means a brand blue, a skin tone in a portrait, or a single accent shade buried in a busy graphic can be sampled with pixel-level accuracy.
 Every color you click is converted in real time, so you can copy a web-ready HEX code, a design-ready RGB value, an editable HSL string, or a print-ready CMYK breakdown without any extra steps.